Neha/Nodejs-workshop/README.md

 ### Venue

 This workshop is happening at JSLovers, Bangalore.
-You can check my profile at linkdin and can follow me on twitter/hellonehha.
+You can check my profile at linkedin and can follow me on twitter/hellonehha.

 ### Collabration